WhatsMyCut/crna-trivia-game/README.md

 ## Developer Notes

+The codebase utilizes techniques and best practices I have been using most recently, and over the course of my extensive career.

+While experimenting, it was discovered the API will take `easy | medium | hard` for the difficulty passed in the query.

+Things to improve: add slider to set difficulty level.

 ### Local Data Store

 The codebase uses the `AsyncStorage` class from the `react-native` library.
 Data is only retrived from the API server once per game, and is held in local storage for navigating between the `GamePage` and `ResultsPage` with the `given_answer` property value set in the `GamePage` state.